dodeeric/pdf2epubEX/README.md

 The *pdf2htmlEX* tool converts a PDF file into HTML5 (with CSS, JS, fonts, and bitmap and/or vector images).
 This means that the pages are not just converted into images as a lot of converters are doing.

+Once you have an ePub file, only if you want, you can edit it with one of the available tools (Sigil, Calibre, Kotobee, etc.) to add interactive content, add reflowable text, etc.

+If you want to publish an eBook on one of the available eBook stores (Google Play Books, Apple Books, Rakuten Kobo, etc.), you have to provide an ePub file and not a PDF file.

 ## Using the Bash script

 ### Usage